VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 }
 ```

-This tecnically fulfills some of the requirements of a pure function, the output (and behavior) of the function is still determined by its input, it just so happens that one of those inputs is a function that can trigger any side effect.
+This technically fulfills some of the requirements of a pure function, the output (and behavior) of the function is still determined by its input, it just so happens that one of those inputs is a function that can trigger any side effect.
 Again, the goal in here is not to fight against the nature of javascript and have everything be 100% pure, we want to control when the side effect happens.
 So in this case the one who controls whether or not to have side effects is the caller of the function.
-One extra benefit of this is that if you want to use that function in a unit test to prove that still works as expected the only thing you'll need to do is supply its arguments, you don't have grab any mocking library to test it.
+One extra benefit of this is that if you want to use that function in a unit test to prove that it still works as expected the only thing you'll need to do is supply its arguments, you don't have grab any mocking library to test it.

 You may be wondering why put the callback as the first parameter, this is really about personal preference.
-If you put the `thing` that changes the most frecuently in the last position you make it easier to do partial application, that is binding the values of the parameters without executing the function.
+If you put the `thing` that changes the most frequently in the last position you make it easier to do partial application, that is binding the values of the parameters without executing the function.
 For example you could use `transform.bind` to create a specialized function which already has the `onchange` callback.

 ### Lazy effects